-The Artworks is a not-for-profit cooperative gallery founded in 1981 to provide a high quality showcase for a unique group of Orcas Island artists and craftspeople, its goal being to encourage artistic creativity and excellence in craftsmanship, and to promote handcrafts as a means of livelihood.
-Everything in our shop is made by local artists and craftspeople, currently numbering 45 and representing handmade jewelry, furniture-making, painting, sculpture, textiles, printmaking, glassworks, leatherwork and other crafts.
+The Artworks is a Washington State not-for-profit cooperative gallery founded in 1981 to provide a high quality showcase for a unique group of Orcas Island artists and craftspeople, its goal being to encourage artistic creativity and excellence in craftsmanship, and to promote handcrafts as a means of livelihood.
+The Artworks itself does not make a profit on gallery sales.
+After covering operating costs the co-op distributes the maximum possible proceeds back to its members.
+Everything in our shop is made by local artists and craftspeople, currently numbering 44 and representing handmade jewelry, furniture-making, painting, sculpture, textiles, printmaking, glassworks, leatherwork and other crafts.
 Our permanent location is in the bucolic hamlet of Olga on Orcas Island, in the San Juan Archipelago of NW Washington State.
 Participating members mind the gallery and manage all its financial, organizational, and promotional aspects.

-The old strawberry plant housing the gallery is a charming rustic setting owned by the Olga Strawberry Council, a nonprofit organization whose purpose is to maintain the building as a gathering place for social interactions and a venue for local businesses.
+The 1938 strawberry plant housing the gallery is a charming rustic setting owned by the Olga Strawberry Council, a Federal (501c3) nonprofit organization whose purpose is to maintain the building as a gathering place for social interactions and a venue for local businesses.
 It is further protected by a San Juan County Land Bank historical easement, and is on the Washington Heritage Register of Historic Places.